Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/throughput.md

 ## Managing job array tasks

 Use the `squeue` command to examine the state of your job array.
-The still pending array task are shown as one entry while the running ones are shown as individual entries with their job IDs taking the form `<jobid>_<arrayindex>`.
+The still pending array tasks are shown as one entry while the running ones are shown as individual entries with their job IDs taking the form `<jobid>_<arrayindex>`.

 ```bash